ImgBotApp/InternetNL/home/pagetitle_en.md

-Test for modern internet standards like IPv6, DNSSEC, HTTPS, DMARC, STARTTLS and DANE.
+Test for modern Internet Standards like IPv6, DNSSEC, HTTPS, DMARC, STARTTLS and DANE.